MTF Grant: MABT for Chronic Pain Implementation Study [Research Perch]

 “How do we take a [randomized controlled trial] mind-body massage protocol and then access it—actually make it accessible to patients in the real world?
 What would that look like?”
 Hear from Kathryn Hansen, ANP-BC, Principal Investigator of the 2021 MTF Research Grant-funded project, Mindful Awareness in Body-Oriented Therapy (MABT) for Chronic Pain: An Implementation Science Pilot Study., Vanderbilt University Medical Center, Nashville, Tenn..
 Learn more about implementation science and its real world implications for massage therapists and clients in this engaging episode of Research Perch.

-Listen to Research Perch on iTunes and Stitcher.
+Listen to Research Perch on your favorite podcast hosting platform.
 Subscribe below:

 Learn more about MABT here: Center for Mindful Body-Awareness